Chinas Interbank Treasury Bond Index Opens Higher Tuesday - UrduPoint

 China's Interbank Treasury Bond Index Opens Higher Tuesday

+China's interbank treasury bond index in net price opened at 991.46 points Tuesday, higher than the previous close of 991.37 points, according to the China Foreign Exchange Trade System

 BEIJING, Dec.
-14 (UrduPoint / Pakistan Point News - 14th Dec, 2021 ) :China's interbank treasury bond index in net price opened at 991.53 points Tuesday, higher than the previous close of 991.44 points, according to the China Foreign Exchange Trade System.
+21 (UrduPoint / Pakistan Point News - 21st Dec, 2021 ) APP):China's interbank treasury bond index in net price opened at 991.46 points Tuesday, higher than the previous close of 991.37 points, according to the China Foreign Exchange Trade System.

 The index reflects real-time trading of treasury bonds in China's interbank bond market.